hasebems/HamamatsuProject/README.md

 ### How to set up your MIDI instrument
 - When it receives MIDI data, it generates short beep sound.
     - Evenif you don't have any MIDI instrument, you can recognize receiving MIDI.
-- If you want to use MIDI, You need MIDI shield or board that has same functionarity.
+- If you want to use a real MIDI instrument, You need MIDI shield or board that has same functionarity.
     - https://www.sparkfun.com/products/12898
     - connect 4lines to M5stack (Rx/Tx/5v/Gnd)
     - connect to MIDI instrument